-The Primary and Secondary Air Pressure gauges are shown in the Primary Gauges View on the Digital Display.18
+The Primary and Secondary Air Pressure gauges are shown in the Primary Gauges View on the Digital Display.
+At start-up, the Primary and Secondary Air Pressure gauges may indicate red, and the

-At start-up, the Primary and Secondary Air Pressure gauges may indicate red, and the Low Air System Pressure alarm may sound until the minimum operational pressure setpoint of 65 psi (448 kPa) is reached.1920 If the tanks are empty, this can take up to two minutes.
-If these gauges do not attempt to drive the vehicle until the problem is found and fixed: system pressure is too low for normal brake operation.
+Pressure gauges may indicate red, and the Low Air System Pressure alarm may sound until the minimum operational pressure setpoint of 65 psi (448 kPa) is reached.
+1920 If the tanks are empty, this can take up to two minutes.
+If these gauges